ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/add-custom-cache-servers.md

 > machine can completely solve the issue of slow package downloads in NixOS, the
 > configuration is rather cumbersome and often requires additional hardware.

-More users may prefer to directly speed up package downloads by using a HTTP/Socks5 proxy running on their machine.
+Some users may prefer to directly speed up package downloads by using a HTTP/Socks5 proxy running on their machine.
 Here's how to set it up.
 Using methods like `export HTTPS_PROXY=http://127.0.0.1:7890` in the Terminal will not work because the actual work is done by a background process called `nix-daemon`, not by commands directly